CapSkyHook/ruby_chess_clone/README.md

 `Board`. **Be aware**: Ruby's `#dup` method does not call `dup` on the instance variables, so you may need to write your own `Board#dup` method that will `dup` the individual pieces as well.

-### Caution on duping pieces
-If your piece holds a reference to the original board, you will need to update this reference to the new duped board.
-Failure to do so will cause your duped board to generate incorrect moves!

 ### An alternative to duping?